Lacraaaa/The-Stoat-Stash/README.md

 ## Examples
 See the 'Tests/' folder for working code samples

+# Contributing
+Feel free to contribute.
+Currently help simplifying the input utilities or adding docs would be greatly appreciated.

 # License
 MIT License - feel free to use in any project commercial or otherwise